 We compute child mortality at three early life stages: neonatal mortality is an indicator variable that equals one if a child died within the first month of birth, infant mortality indicates whether a child died within the first year of birth and under-5 mortality indicates whether a child died within the first five years of birth.
 Note that these variables are conditional on the child reaching the specified age e.g. under-5 mortality is not defined if the child was born less than five years prior to the survey.
-All of these variables display a decreasing secular trend over time (Figure A.1).
+All these child mortality measures have been decreasing over the period 1990-2015 (Figure A.1).